GoogleCloudPlatform/podcast/site/content/post/episode-1-we-got-a-podcast/index.md

 FRANCESC: And then, we are also on Twitter as @gcppodcast.
 On Reddit, we have the subreddit /r/gcppodcast.
 MARK: Yep.
 FRANCESC: And then you can also find us on Google+ by searching "GCP Podcast."
-MARK: Yeah, if you search for "Google Cloud Platform podcast," we'll show up.
+MARK: Yeah, if you search for "Google Cloud podcast," we'll show up.
-FRANCESC: Google Plat--Google Cloud Platform podcast.
+FRANCESC: Google Plat--Google Cloud podcast.
 That's why I prefer to say GCP, much easier to say.
 So yeah, we're gonna have that part at the beginning of the episodes, that are gonna be very participative, so we are waiting for your proposals.
 And then, at the end of the episodes, we will finish with something quite similar.
 But rather than saying something that is cool, it's gonna be the "question of the week."
 MARK: Yeah, really looking forward to this as well.
 Really interested to see what questions people are gonna send us through.
 I think it's gonna be a great resource, and it's always fun, you know, at events we get great questions.
 So we'd love to share the answers that we can find with people.
 I think that's gonna be lots of fun.
 FRANCESC: Yeah, I'm actually very excited about this part, just because most of the questions that we will get, hopefully we will not know the answer directly.
 So it's gonna be things that we're gonna have to find out with other Google engineers, [inaudible] managers, and so on.
 MARK: We'll have to go find it out, yeah.